NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 #ms.custom:

 ---
-# Supporting Multiple .NET Framework Versions
+# Supporting multiple .NET framework versions

 *For .NET Core projects using NuGet 4.0+, see [NuGet pack and restore as MSBuild targets](../schema/msbuild-targets.md) for details on cross-targeting.*